TomCrypto/epsilon/README.md

 Work is currently being put into the following:

-- Material system (only diffuse for testing at the moment)
+- Material system

+- Scattering, and sky system

+- Miscellaneous engine improvements

 - Optimizations (BVH traversal is unoptimized)

-- Scene editor (this is not a priority)

-- Documentation (mostly cpp/cl files)

 Features
 --------